Artist, educator and environmentalist

-Born in Australia and raised in Nigeria, Nnenna Okore has received international acclaim for her richly textured fiber art sculptures and installations.
-Known for their environmental ties her breathtaking works explore the fragility and ephemerality of terrestrial existence.
-Her highly tactile sculptures respond to the rhythms and contours of everyday life, combining reductive methods of shredding, fraying, twisting, teasing and washing with constructive processes of tying, weaving, stitching and dyeing.
+Born in Australia and raised in Nigeria, Nnenna Okore has received international acclaim for her richly textured abstract sculptures and installations.
+Known for their environmental ties, her breathtaking works explore the fragility and ephemerality of terrestrial existence.
+Her highly tactile sculptures respond to the rhythms and contours of everyday life, combining reductive methods of shredding, fraying, twisting and teasing with constructive processes of tying, weaving, stitching and dyeing.
 Also, informing her aesthetics are familiar sounds of sweeping, chopping, talking and washing, processes that reflect the transience of human labor and its inevitable mark on the material world.

-Inspired by forms, topographies and phenomena related to place, memory, time, and language, she invites her viewers to consider and encounter earthly structures more delicately.
+Inspired by forms, topographies, and phenomena related to place, memory, time, and language, she invites her viewers to consider and encounter earthly structures more delicately.
 She is deeply concerned with earth’s vulnerability amidst the wave of climate disaster in its path.
-While the most calamitous effects have yet to be felt by all, environmental devastation are unleashing heavy flooding, violent storms, droughts, desertification and a wreckage of the natural habitats.
-While her works romanticize nature’s sublimity, they re-examines the essence of life.
-Okore is currently working on multiple environmental engagements in Chicago and Nigeria.
+While the most calamitous effects have yet to be felt by all, the environmental devastation is unleashing heavy flooding, violent storms, droughts, desertification and wreckage of the natural habitats.
+In her works, she romanticizes nature’s sublimity and the essence of life.
+Okore is currently working on multiple environmental engagements and collaborations in Chicago and Nigeria.

 Nnenna Okore is a Professor of Art at Chicago's North Park University, where she chairs the Art department and teaches courses in Art Theory and Sculptural Practices.
 She earned her B.A degree in Painting from the University of Nigeria, Nsukka (First Class Honors) in 1999, and subsequently received her MA and MFA at the University of Iowa, in 2004 and 2005 respectively.
 Added to numerous national and international awards, Okore is a recipient of the 2012 Fulbright Award.
 Her participation in over a hundred solo and group exhibitions combined in the last decade has earned her much recognition and accolade.
-Her works have been featured at venues including Museum of Art and Design, New York; Peabody Essex Museum at Salem, Salem; Tang Museum of Art, Skidmore College, NY; Museum of Contemporary African Diasporic Art, New York; Spelman Museum of Fine Art, Atlanta; Museu Afro Brasil, Sao Paulo, Brazil; and Memphis Brooks Museum of Art, Memphis.
-She has ongoing exhibitions at Mattatuck Museum; N'Namdi Center for Contemporary Art, Detroit; and October Gallery, London.
+Her works have been featured at venues including Museum of Art and Design, New York; Peabody Essex Museum at Salem, Salem; Tang Museum of Art, Skidmore College, NY; Museum of Contemporary African Diasporic Art, New York; Spelman Museum of Fine Art, Atlanta; Museu Afro Brasil, Sao Paulo, Brazil; Memphis Brooks Museum of Art, Memphis and Samuel Dorsky Museum of Art, NY, and Sakhile&Me Gallery in Frankfurt, Germany.